Updated: Dec 1, 2021

-Okay, so Brenna said I should trust my natural instincts.
+Okay, so I was told to trust my natural instincts.
 I’m gonna move to the Canadian wilderness, run free with the wolves and live off the land.
 Berries and elk and lake water is what I’ll eat.
 Then I’ll FINALLY be practicing Intuitive Eating.

 Well, not quite.
 Metaphors only go so far.
 My dog ate the birthday cake (that took 4 hours to make, ugh) off the counter when I stepped into the other room to watch my mom open presents.
 One time, she ate chicken nuggets off the sidewalk.
 My other dog ate a mystery item that might’ve been poop, might’ve been a cigar- I don’t want to know.
 My hamster didn’t eat half of the things in his food mix, and his hair fell out from nutrient deficiencies.
 My cat has a certain taste for carpet.*

 *all animals are under the care of a vet.
 The mystery item caused no problems, the hamster food has been supplemented, and the carpet taped down.